 Whilst we recognise the importance of teacher agency, we also recognise the opportunities to be gained by centralising some aspects of curriculum delivery by planning lessons centrally.
 We have looked much more carefully at how we can make more of this in the future, enabling teachers to modify lessons, rather than planning them from the outset, playing to their own strengths and adapting materials for the needs of their pupils.
 As we have reviewed and evaluated these curriculum areas, we continue to pay particular attention to the literacy and numeracy aspects within each curriculum area, in particular the use of 'academic writing' and oracy to improve the quality of formal writing and expression.
-We have also taken steps to restructure our staffing to provide more intensive support in these areas, something that will come to fruition at the beginning of the academic year in September 2022.
+We have also taken steps to restructure our staffing to provide more intensive support in these areas.
+In 2022/2023, we introduced two new school roles focusing on universal and closely targeted literacy and numeracy provision to enhance these key areas.